Rumiñawi (Inca warrior): Life

 When Francisco Pizarro imprisoned Atahualpa and held him in the Ransom Room, Rumiñawi took forces to Cajamarca to deliver a huge amount of gold for his release.

-After the Spaniards executed Atahualpa, Rumiñahui returned to Quito.
+After the Spaniards executed Atahualpa, Rumiñawi returned to Quito.
 He is believed to have ordered the Treasure of the Llanganatis thrown into a lake or buried in snow.

 Sebastián de Benalcázar headed to Quito, intent on any treasure he could recover.
 The forces of Rumiñawi and Benalcázar met at the Battle of Mount Chimborazo, where Rumiñawi was defeated.
 However, before the Spanish forces captured Quito, its treasures were secreted away.

-To prevent the Spanish soldiers from looting the city, Rumiñawi had ordered it to be burned.
-He also ordered the principal ladies of the temples who refused to flee, to be killed, to prevent their being captured and assaulted by the foreign soldiers.
-Rumiñahui was eventually captured by the Spanish, who tortured and killed him.
+Rumiñawi had ordered the ancient city of Quito to be burned.
+He also ordered the principal ladies of the temples who refused to flee to be killed to prevent their being captured by the foreign soldiers.
+Rumiñahui was eventually captured by the Spanish, who tortured and killed him, enraged at his barbarity.
+They also wanted the treasure.
 But he never revealed the location of the treasure.